Internet in Bangladesh: WiMAX

 Three companies, BanglaLion Communications Ltd., Brac Bdmail Network Ltd., and Augere Wireless Broadband Bangladesh Ltd., won licenses to operate WiMAX in Bangladesh in September 2008.
 The three firms purchased the licenses at auction for 2.15 billion BDT (US$31 million) from the BTRC under an agreement that pays 27.50% of revenue to the government.
 Brac Bdmail declined to start the service.
 BanglaLion and Augere (branded as Qubee) launched commercial WiMax services by the end of 2009.
 WiMax usage tailed off after 3G mobile internet was introduced in 2013.
 Late in the decade, The Daily Star described WiMax as on the "brink of extinction" and "on its last legs".

 Cyber cafés and Local Service Providers (LSPs)

 Expensive and slow connections available from individual homes has created a demand for cyber cafés with higher than average bandwidth.
 The number of cyber cafés was estimated to be roughly 800 in 2009, unchanged from 2005.
 Cyber cafés were first regulated by the BTRC in 2009, but fewer than 150 had obtained the required license by the end of 2011.

+Satellite internet

+In 2025, Starlink started operation in Bangladesh, providing a new method of internet connectivity.